mavryk-network/mavryk-protocol/docs/paris/cli-commands.rst

 ::

-   octez-client -protocol <protocol_hash> man -verbosity 3
+   mavkit-client -protocol <protocol_hash> man -verbosity 3

 The rest of this page documents the protocol-dependent tools.
 The protocol-independent tools are documented :doc:`here <../shell/cli-commands>`.